 Beneficiaries get entitled to receive the proceeds of an investment account, retirement accounts, and brokerage accounts if they are the named beneficiary.

-Retirement accounts have a built-in income tax when received by beneficiaries.
+California does not have an inheritance tax, however, retirement accounts have a built-in income tax when received by beneficiaries.
 This is because the money was tax-free during the deceased person’s life.
-Here is a great video on the California Inheritance Tax.

 Funds in checking, saving, and money market accounts set up to pay on death will go to those named to receive the benefits upon the death of the owner of the account.